FortySource/forty_facets/README.md

 You can clone a working example at https://github.com/fortytools/forty_facets_demo

-If you have Movies with a textual title, categotized by genre, studio and year ..
+If you have Movies with a textual title, categotized by genre, studio and year with studios belonging to a country...

     class Movie < ActiveRecord::Base
       belongs_to :year